codacy/docs/docs/release-notes/self-hosted/self-hosted-v4.1.0.md

 ## Bug fixes

--   Fixed an issue that prevented Codacy from listing all available GitLab groups on the Organizations page.
+-   Fixed an issue that prevented Codacy from listing all available GitLab groups on the **Organizations** page.
 (CY-4529)
--   Fixed an issue that caused people suggestions to be generated for empty emails and for people with empty emails to be able to be added to an organization.
+-   Fixed an issue that caused Codacy to suggest and allow people with an empty email address to join organizations.
 (CY-4454)
--   Fixed an issue that cause the public SSH key to not be displayed for public repositories in GitHub Enterprise with private mode enabled (CY-4442)
--   Fixed an issue where it would show "Enable All" for non configurable Client-side tools on the code patterns view (CY-4323)
+-   Fixed an issue where Codacy would show "Enable all" for non-configurable client-side tools on the **Code patterns** page.
+(CY-4323)

 ## Tool versions